vprobon/BIO331_2022/README.md

-This is the web-site for the BIO331 "Computational and Systems Biology" class.
+This is the source of the web-site for the BIO331 "Computational and Systems Biology" class (https://vprobon.github.io/BIO331_2022/).